 5. Tax Days and Work Days

 Solution: Check those edits!
-It’s a keying error.
-Thanks to the new edit report feature on New SmartTime you can check for those errors early.
-If you are not using New SmartTime, ask for both the employee fringe edit AND the employer fringe edit.
+It’s likely a keying error.
+Thanks to the new edit report feature on New SmartTime, you can check for those errors early.
+If you are not using New SmartTime, ask for both the employee fringe edit and the employer fringe edit.
 You’ll need to see both to catch these common errors.

-For additional insider tips like this to help with your accounting, and even more customized expert advice on payroll, we’re here to help make your production’s financial journey smooth sailing ahead!
+For additional insider tips to help with your accounting, and even more customized expert advice on payroll, connect with the EP payroll team.
+We’re here to help make your production’s financial journey smooth sailing ahead!